rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 |      9      |      15      |

 ## Spell Tags
 All spells have one or more tags where they fit.
-The spell [[Toque Chocante]], for example, has the lightning, battle & energy tags.
+The spell [Toque Chocante](#p100), for example, has the lightning, battle & energy tags.
 Tags are most useful for designers when creating spell lists for new classes.

 For example, let's pretend we're creating a "blaster" caster class.
 That class is 110% ofensive, with only elemental, attack and some utility spells, while most of it's non-attacking abilities come from the class features, not it's spells.
 So, when creating the spell list for the class we can (instead of checking hundreds of spells manually and deciding if they work with the idea or not) take the 'energy', 'evocation' and 'decay' tags, and just say that the spell list consists of all spells with at least 1 of those tags.